kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 # Record Protocol

-KEMTLS uses the same TLS 1.3 Record Protocol.
+KEM-Auth uses the same TLS 1.3 Record Protocol.

 # Alert Protocol

-KEMTLS uses the same TLS 1.3 Alert Protocol.
+KEM-Auth uses the same TLS 1.3 Alert Protocol.

 # Cryptographic Computations

-The KEMTLS handshake establishes three input secrets which are combined to create the actual working keying material, as detailed below.
+The KEM-Auth handshake establishes three input secrets which are combined to create the actual working keying material, as detailed below.
 The key derivation process incorporates both the input secrets and the handshake transcript.
 Note that because the handshake transcript includes the random